ragtam/yt-player-angular/projects/yt-player-angular/README.md

 ```

 It broadcasts objects of type `StateChange` that contains following properties:

 ```
-type: StateType;
+type: StateChangeType;
 payload?: any;
 ```

-`StateType` is an enum that lists information about type of broadcasted change:
+`StateChangeType` is an enum that lists information about type of broadcasted change:

 ```
 Error,            // StateChange with payload containing error message: string Unplayable,       // StateChange with payload containing video id: string